mduu/jiggle/README.md

 - Full CI/CD pipeline
 - Unit-Testing for the backend
 - Unit-Testing for the frontend where it makes sense
+- Native clients eg for iOS and AppleTV using Xamarin (.Net Core, Xamarin Forms, etc.)

 # Architecture